Photography bracketing can help you photograph high contrast scenes.

 The first issue a newbie landscape photographer has to overcome is this.
 A scene looks pretty.
 But a photo of that scene comes out with a white sky and black foreground.

 Modern cameras are good at determining the right exposure compensation for each shot.
 But the technology isn’t as advanced as our eyes are.
+What the camera sees as the correct exposure value isn’t always right.

 When we look at a scene with high contrast, our eyes adjust quickly.
 They make their “aperture” wider or narrower.